 Other forms of transportation are also readily available.
 Ferryboats operate on all main lakes and it is also possible to rent bikes at most train stations.
-The only underground system in Switzerland was introduced in 2008 in the town of Lausanne.
-As is the case across Europe, taxis are readily available in the centres of all cities, but can be expensive.
+The only underground system in Switzerland is in Lausanne.
+As is the case across Europe, taxis are readily available in the centers of all cities, but can be expensive.
 The cost often doubles after 22.00, thus it is advisable to ask the price beforehand.

 Prices and discounts